 A winter wedding month can be a hidden gem.
 Gleaming fireplaces, evergreen trees, snowy winter landscapes, less wedding competition (and thus the ability to negotiate prices), and more vendor/venue availability make a winter wedding very appealing for couples.
 There is something so romantic about wrapping up in warm blankets in front of an early sunset and clinging to each other for warmth.

 But for all of the pros, there are still some cons to a winter soirée.
-Depending on the location of your wedding, getting snowed in (or out) could be a factor.
-There is less green outside, making for less picturesque landscapes that might force your wedding photo session indoors.
+Depending on the location of your wedding, getting snowed in (or out) could be a factor for outdoor wedding venues.
+There is less green outside, making for less picturesque landscapes that might force your wedding photos indoors.
 And… Hanukkah, Christmas, and New Years.
 While these holidays are considered “the most wonderful time of the year,” they can create many conflicts for your special day.
 Traveling can be more expensive and difficult around the holidays, not to mention that money will most likely be a bit tighter for people, too.

 Have you fallen in love with your perfect wedding month yet?
 Once you make a decision, be sure to put the date into your Zola Weddings Checklist so you can get a whole bunch (or just a few) customized planning reminders up until the big day.
 Happy planning!